Instrument Engineering (BSc Honours Degree) (Level 8)

 Some students who apply to CIT courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, CIT offers a second chance to reach the required entry standard through a CIT Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the CIT Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.

 Please click here for more information.

-A mandatory eight week work placement in industry takes place in year 3.
+A mandatory work placement of a minimum of 10 weeks takes place in Year 3.

 Leaving Cert Subjects:

-Helpful subjects are Physics, Mathematics, Technology, Chemistry, and Engineering.
+Helpful subjects are Physics, Engineering, Technology, Chemistry, and Mathematics.

 Instrument Engineering is the specialisation that is centred on the principles of operation and applications of the diverse range of measurement and control instrumentation used to automate machinery and processes throughout industry.

 Graduates are eligible to apply for a postgraduate degree by research at CIT at Masters (MSc) or Doctoral (PhD) levels.